trackleft/canvas-demo/README.md

 ddev composer create phenaproxima/xb-demo --stability=dev
 ddev launch
 ```
 You don't _have_ to use DDEV; any tech stack that supports Drupal should work just fine.
+But you'll need NPM installed in order to build the theme's JavaScript.

 ## Getting Help
 Questions?
 Feedback?
 Bugs?
 [Find us in the #experience-builder channel on Drupal Slack.](https://drupal.slack.com/archives/C072JMEPUS1)